 It's not just you.
 Everyone's energy bills are getting more expensive.
-In 2022, natural gas prices increased by around 24%1 and electric bills by 6%,2 according to the US Energy Information Administration.
+From December 2021 to December 2022, utility gas services jumped by around 19% and electricity by 14%,1 according to the Consumer Price Index Summary.
 That's a brutal hike for utilities, especially because groceries, housing, and much more are also pricier lately.

 Read on for 7 easy tips for lowering your gas and electric bills.

 Shrinking your energy bill can feel like an uphill battle—who really knows whether their water heater, air conditioner, and other units are working harder than they should?
 That's why an energy audit is the first step forward to lowering your expenses.

 An inspector can examine your entire home for possible pitfalls, such as air leaks, insufficient insulation, and inefficient appliances, and suggest fixes for them.
 If you implement these upgrades to your own home, or, if you're a renter, suggest these upgrades to your landlord and if they make the changes, you could save 5% to 30% on your bills.2 That's thousands of dollars over the years.

 Your energy provider might offer an energy audit for free or a discount.
 Or, you can go the DIY route using the US Department of Energy's Energy saver guide.

 Unplug "vampire" appliances

 These household items suck up energy even when you're not using them—and account for 10% of the average home's energy use.3 So look around your home for anything that doesn't need to be plugged in all the time, such as cable/satellite boxes, coffee makers, and charging cables.
 Unplugging them—or leaving them plugged into a power strip that you can switch off—could put dollars back in your account every month.